 Okay, it's a stupid criticism.
-But to a trained eye, it looks as out of place as a lightsaber fight at the O.K.
-Corral.
+But to a trained eye, it stands out like a lightsaber in Tombstone.

 Bill Lindsey is the expert behind the Bureau of Land Management's Historic Glass Bottle site.
 He took a close look at the Baker's bottle, and concluded:

 "It is an American made bottle dating from about 1850 to the early 1860s.
 The main key to the aging of the bottle is the iron or bare iron pontil mark on the base."

 Bare iron pontil scars come from the way the glass bottle was held during the finishing process.
 They leave a distinctive "smear" in the bottle's base.